mjannat/Event-Registration/README.md

 # Event-Registration
-Simple registartion site using in memory database system
+Simple registration site using in memory database system